alan-turing-institute/PDSampler.jl/docs/src/techdoc/structure.md

         └── types.md
 ```

 The `make.jl` file is the central file which dictates how the documentation is to be built.
-It can be executed in a Julia repl (provided you have added the `Documenter` package) and you can then locally see the updated version of the documentation by opening `build/index.html`.
+It can be executed in a Julia REPL (provided you have added the `Documenter` package) and you can then locally see the updated version of the documentation by opening `build/index.html`.
 The `readexamples.jl` file transforms the example files `test/ex_*` into publishable examples.

-**Note**: if you are compiling the Documentation, the recommendation is to keep your REPL open.
-The first compiling will be a bit slow (Documenter warming up) the next ones will be instantaneous with possibly a lot of warning messages about docstrings not having been found for every function, you can safely ignore all of that and just refresh the page `build/index.html`.
+**Note**: if you are editing the documentation and wish to compile it, the recommendation is to keep your REPL open.
+The first compiling will be a bit slow (Documenter warming up) the next ones will be pretty much instantaneous with possibly a lot of warning messages about docstrings not having been found for every function, you can safely ignore all of that and just refresh the page `build/index.html` in your browser.